hllcngn2/neondash/README.md

 # neondash
 ASCII vignette editor for the terminal

+### description
+This program is designed to enable crafting of small, character-perfect, coloured pieces of ASCII art.

 ### usage
 ```
 make
 ./neondash [h w]
 ```
+where optionally 1 <= h <= 10 and 1 <= w <= 20\
-if h and w are omitted, the values 5 and 10 will be used.\
+if h and w are omitted, the default values 5 and 10 will be used.\
-if h and w don't fall into the ranges 1-10 and 1-20, they will be set respectively to 10 and 20, which is the max size of the canvas.
+if h and w don't fall into the ranges 1-10 and 1-20, they will be set respectively to 10 and 20, which is the max size of the canvas.\
 Ideally you'd want to use low values unless you're prepared to work on a masterpiece.

 ### controls
 q - quit\
 s - save\
 \
 i - canvas focus\
-' ' - modify a canvas cell\
+space - modify a canvas cell\
 \
 f - select fg palette\
 b - select bg palette\
-a - add and validate color (fg or bg depending on focus)\
+a - add then validate a new color\
-s - discard and try another color\
+s - discard new color and try another one\
+NB: the ASCII chars palette is not interactive and for indicative purposes only\
 \
 hjkl - move cursor\
 esc - esc\
 \
-NB: These controls can be modified in controls.h with a recompile
+NB: These controls can be modified in controls.h with a recompile\

+### author
+by d0pe